-This is a story from my second anthology, of a writer moving from one field to another, using prose to aid his transit.
-It’s a tale of dark mirrors and cult followings, and a restaurant review full of tributes…
+When the kebab shops close, I go out for dinner in my mind.
+Sometimes I visit an old haunt and talk about something else.
+I read ancient graffiti in a different place.
+This is a story from my second anthology, of a writer moving from one field to another.
+It’s a tale of dark mirrors and cult followings, of a human consumed.
+Dining in the belly of cults…

 AUGUST UNDERGROUND’S DINER